Niet-verbannen Medici-magistraten tijdens de 2de Florentijnse republiek (1494-1512)

 Giovenco di Giuliano di Giovenco was part of the Dodici (the Council of 12 buonomini) in 1505 and Giovanni di Conte (2) was prior in 1508 and member of the Otto di Guardia (the 8 of security) in 1509.
 Vieri di Tanai di Vieri seated in the Dodici in 1509 and Galeotto di Lorenzo di Bernadetto was one of the Sedici in 1510 and one of the Otto in 1511.

-Apart from Francesco di Giuliano di Giovenco’s presence in the Eight in 1504 and 1510, he became a member of the Sei in 1507, of the Conservatori di Legge (the guardians of the laws) in 1510 and of the Dieci in 1511.
+Apart from Francesco di Giuliano di Giovenco’s presence in the Otto in 1504 and 1510, he became a member of the Sei in 1507, of the Conservatori di Legge (the guardians of the laws) in 1510 and of the Dieci in 1511.

 All these men undoubtedly also served on the Consiglio Maggiore, the Grand Council that was founded in 1495, abolished by the Medici in 1513 and replaced by the Consiglio dei Settanta (the Council of 70).